-This moist pumpkin banana muffins are made with both pumpkin and banana.
+Moist pumpkin banana muffins are made with both pumpkin and banana!
 They have cinnamon sugar swirled inside and are topped with cinnamon icing.
-They are the perfect fall grab and go breakfast, snack or dessert!
+They are the perfect fall breakfast, snack or dessert!

-This is the ultimate fall muffin recipe.
-These muffins taste like a combination of pumpkin bread and banana bread!
+Pumpkin banana muffins taste like a combination of pumpkin bread and banana bread!
+They’re soft, fluffy and full of cozy flavor.

 For more pumpkin recipes, try my pumpkin carrot cupcakes, pumpkin bread, and delicious pumpkin olive oil cake.